Must See Wildlife Destinations When You Travel to Canada

 - 30 meters from all other large species;

 - 200 meters from a coyote, fox, or wolf dens.

 Wapusk National Park

 Ticket Price: No entry fee, but it is strongly advised to use the services of licensed tour guides.

 Wapusk means ‘white bear’ and as you may have guessed by now, it’s home to the majestic polar bear.
-What makes this park so special is that it’s true untouched wilderness and can not be accessed by car.
+What makes this park so special is that it’s truly untouched wilderness and can not be accessed by car.

-To visit the park, you must travel to the closest towns, which are Churchill or Gilliam, and from there licensed operators will take you by boat, snowmobile, aircraft or dog team on a guided tour through the park.
+To visit the park, you must travel to the closest towns, which are Churchill or Gilliam, and from there licensed operators will take you by boat, snowmobile, aircraft, or dog team on a guided tour through the park.
 You will be able to spot wild polar bears in their natural habitat and even glimpse the stunning Aurora lights at sunset.

 This is a special expedition for those who want to travel to Canada and experience nature as it is rarely seen.

 Ticket Price: $17 for adults and $12 for teens and seniors

 The Jungle Cat World Wildlife Park is rated an impressive ⅘ on TripAdvisor!
 The park offers a full day of fun and exciting activities for those who travel to Canada with their family.
 You can schedule outdoor excursions, like hiking, rock climbing, canoeing, caving, and tree climbing.